 Yesterday my two classmates, my CIAT supervisor Tiffany Talsma, two of her CIAT colleagues and I met with Irish Aid Vietnam at the Irish Embassy in Hanoi.
 Irish Aid support the Vietnamese Government’s Socio-Economic Development Plan as well as funding the global CCAFS program.
 Below is a short Video summary of Irish Aid in Vietnam.
 Continue reading “Project presentation to Irish Aid Vietnam”

-The recent spate of wildfires in Ireland following the heatwave are a reminder of how the climate and weather is changing and how it is affecting efforts to halt deforestation in Ireland.
+The recent spate of wildfires in Ireland following the heatwave are a reminder of how the climate and weather is changing and how it is affecting efforts to protect forests in Ireland.
 Even the best laid plans to protect forested areas can be brought down in mere days by uncontrollable wildfires.
 Prolonged hot and dry spells were once a rarity in Ireland but are becoming more frequent and with it come more favorable conditions for wildfires.

 The biggest of the recent wildfires was in the Slieve Bloom mountains on the Laois/Offaly border.
 It had a front of over 4.5 miles and burned for more than a week.
 Although the full extent of the damage is not yet clear there are estimates of 180 hectares destroyed from this fire alone, with loss of habitats and release of carbon dioxide into the atmosphere slightly more difficult to quantity.